 I know what you’re thinking, you obviously want your prospect to say yes because you want them to say yes to signing up for your sessions, so why am I stating the obvious?

-Well, we do want them to say yes to signing up for your sessions, but more importantly, we want them to be saying yes as many times as possible before we even get to that point in the presentation.
+Well, we do want them to say yes to signing up to your sessions, but more importantly, we want them to be saying yes as many times as possible before we even get to that point in the presentation.

 You see, the more times someone says yes, the more geared up they are to keep saying yes.
 Let’s take a look at some example questions that will lead to easy “yes” answers.

-• Did you enjoy the session today?
+- Did you enjoy the session today?

-• Did you feel it in (whichever body part or area was being targeted)?
+- Did you feel it in (whichever body part or area was being targeted)?

-• Do you think workouts like that will help you in the future?
+- Do you think workouts like that will help you in the future?

-• Is 7 am (or whatever time they already told you was their preferred time) your preferred time to train?
+- Is 7am (or whatever time they already told you was their preferred time) your preferred time to train?

 And so on.

-You don’t want to overdo it or ask really dumb questions, but where you can find ways of asking questions that will almost certainly result in them saying yes.
+You don’t want to overdo it or ask really dumb questions, but where you can, find ways of asking questions that will almost certainly result in them saying yes.

 The reason to do this is that they are confirming that your sessions are going to help them, so when it comes to decision-making time, their minds are already made up.

-For example, if you’ve asked, “Did you feel it in the area we were trying to target?”, and they said yes, and “Do you think sessions like this will help you in the future?”, and they said “yes”, you can see that in their minds, they are confirming that this is a worthwhile product that is going to help them.
+For example, if you’ve asked, “did you feel it in the area we were trying to target?”, and they said yes, and “do you think sessions like this will help you in the future?”, and they said “yes”, you can see that in their minds, they are confirming that this is a worthwhile product that is going to help them.

 Sell results and benefits instead of packages